 - Spoon on the top layer of chocolate.
 Leave in the mold until ready to eat.

-- Over medium heat, stir together 1 cup (250 mL) frozen raspberries (or other berry) and 1 cup of sugar.
+- For syrup: over medium heat, stir together frozen raspberries (or other berry) and sugar.
 Cook until a thick syrup forms, then strain to remove seeds.

 - Stir in zest of one lemon.

-- Dissolve the sugar in water at low temperature, then increase heat to medium, making sure the temperature is high enough that your candy thermometer level is increasing, but low enough that the sugar won’t burn (this takes at least 20 minutes).
+- For lollipops: dissolve the sugar in water at low temperature, then increase heat to medium, making sure the temperature is high enough that your candy thermometer level is increasing, but low enough that the sugar won’t burn (this takes at least 20 minutes).

 - Make sure your molds are handy (I place them on parchment paper so spills are easy to clean), then ladle the boiling hot mixture into silicon molds.